Legislation: Milk and Dairy products

 Table 3 possible mycotoxins in dairy products, derived Hazard table Mycotoxins

-Mycotoxin (toxin from fungus)FungusAgricultural and food productsADI of AWI (ug/kg body weight)EffectsLegislatory regulationsComments
+Mycotoxin (toxin from fungus)FungusAgricultural raw materials and food productsADI of AWI (ug/kg body weight)EffectsLegislatory regulationsComments

 SterigmatocystineAspergillus versicolor;